pkhuong/TODO/README.md

 * "[Sbcl-devel] Globaldb screwyness because of purify, and a (huge) fix", "[Sbcl-devel] Nice compiler speedup",
  "[Sbcl-devel] Two more enhancements for globaldb" by Douglas Katzman
 * "Re: [Sbcl-devel] cold-print / hexstr lossage", by Douglas Katzman
 * "Re: [Sbcl-devel] Different treatment of repeated let* variables - special disagreement", by Douglas Katzman
 * generalised brittleness in sb-concurrency tests (e.g. https://bugs.launchpad.net/sbcl/+bug/1188289)
+* div by mul for signed/unsigned ceiling/floor/truncate
+* real dead code elimination pass
+* IR1 tree matching
+* IR2 tree parsing
+* combination-implementation-style for min/max of floats
+* istm maybe-float-lvar-p should be more specific, like maybe-nan-lvar-p: if a float type has lower and upper bounds, it can't be a nan (or we're doing something seriously wrong).
+* comparison with nan/infty: don't error out, return NIL (except for trapping nan).
+* clang-based C++ FFI
+* refcount at coarse granularity?
+* mark/sweep for older generation
+* Post RFC -> disable interrupts/gc during thread startup

 Norec SpecTM
 ========

 Sequence lock only protects commit/validate.
 EDSL for trivial read sequence id.
 Writes only during commit.